broadinstitute/cromwell/docs/tutorials/Containers.md

 Docker can allow running users to gain superuser privileges, called the [Docker daemon attack surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
 In HPC and multi-user environments, Docker recommends that "only trusted users should be allowed to control your Docker Daemon".

-For this reason it's worth exploring other technologies that will support the reproducibility and simplicity of running a workflow that uses docker containers; Singularity or uDocker.
+For this reason it's worth exploring other technologies that will support the reproducibility and simplicity of running a workflow that uses docker containers; Singularity or udocker.

 ### Singularity